This design was created to brand an upcoming band project and promote a tour, while maintaining the band’s minimalist style and design.

 This design was created to meet the needs of friend’s start-up nonprofit collective, and is a conceptual and on-going design.
 The goals of this project were to design a logo that could be used on a variety of print surfaces, as well as for postcards and other print materials.
 The design addresses these needs by creating a colorful and functional logo.

 To evoke the collective's mission statement in a way that made sense, the design needed to be contained in a box space.
 Drawing out ideas by hand helped to solve the problem of communication.

 Agatha Christie Event Poster

-This typography portrait addresses the goal of creating a strong type-based image of acclaimed mystery author Agatha Christie.
+This typography portrait, originally designed for a class assignment, addresses the goal of creating a strong type-based image of acclaimed mystery author Agatha Christie.
 The layout is functional and logical, with shaping and a carefully-chosen typeface to embody the words.

 In order to best represent Agatha Christie, I wanted to convert an existing photograph of her to a portrait using words that describe her novels.
 One strategy I used was tracing her image and filling in the gaps with words and phrases.
 The portrait applies negative space, hierarchy, and spacing.

 GMILCS Logo Project

 This design addressed the needs of a simplified and effective logo for the GMILCS system (Greater Manchester Integrated Library Cooperative System), and is able to be used across a variety of media both print and digital.

 The logo applies theories of negative space, a cool palette, and a modern, sans-serif typeface to communicate an inclusive and welcoming library brand to audiences.
 Instead of an overly detailed logo, I used a simple open book icon to update the old logo, as well as a fresh color palette.